 - A half-duplex channel (only one radio transmits at a time, though any number can listen)

 - A push-to-talk (P.T.T) switch that starts transmission

-Private investigators use walkie-talkies and two way radios to communicate with other private eyes, usually during a surveillance mission where two detectives are physically separated.
+Private investigators use walkie-talkies and two-way radios to communicate with other private eyes, usually during a surveillance mission where two detectives are physically separated.

-Buy Walkie-Talkies / Radios
+Buy Walkie-Talkies / Two-Way Radios

-Full-Featured Privacy: The Talkabout MC220 has full 22-frequency capacity, with 38 privacy codes to reduce interruptions.
+Full-Featured Privacy: The Talkabout MC220 has a total 22-frequency capacity, with 38 privacy codes to reduce interruptions.
 The Motorola QT functionality allows the radios to be set so they can communicate with other compatible Motorola products, adding yet another level of distinction from the other manufacturers.
-Accessories for Operations: This model features an accessory connector, permitting use of a headset for easy hands-free operation.
-Power to Spare: These radios are sold in pairs – just charge up the built-in NiMH power source or drop in three AA batteries and you’re ready to start talking.
+Accessories for Operations: This model features an accessory connector, permitting the use of a headset for easy hands-free operation.
+Power to Spare: These radios are sold in pairs – charge up the built-in NiMH power source or drop in three AA batteries, and you’re ready to start talking.

-- Hands-free operation (VOX), a 10 channel NOAA radio, a backlit LCD display, a scanning function (channels/ privacy codes), a single pin speaker/ microphone/ charge jack, a 10 channel memory, selectable hi/low power in GMRS, call alert (10 selectable tones), key lock, roger beep (selectable on/off), key stroke tones (Selectable on/off), a battery low indicator, battery/ power saver mode, signal strength meter, auto squelch, a maximum range extender, and a belt clip.
+- Hands-free operation (VOX), a 10-channel NOAA radio, a backlit LCD, a scanning function (channels/ privacy codes), a single pin speaker/ microphone/ charge jack, a 10-channel memory, selectable hi/low power in GMRS, call alert (10 selectable tones), key lock, roger beep (selectable on/off), keystroke tones (Selectable on/off), a low battery indicator, battery/ power saver mode, signal strength meter, auto squelch, a maximum range extender, and a belt clip.